 - Hotel Banke Opera Autograph Collection (20 Rue de la Fayette) - Use your Marriott points at this classy 5-star hotel - one of the best in the 9th arrondissement - located in an early 20th century bank building with a glass dome ceiling, Roman-style mosaic floors, and an exclusive art collection

 Some of the Best Restaurants, Cafes, & Bistros in the 9th Arrondissement

 Picking "best" restaurants for a district such as the 9th which is literally packed with wonderful places to eat is actually impossible - but here are some fun and interesting choices to get you started:

-La Table des Anges (66 Rue des Martyrs, 75009) - This SoPi favorite serves modern French cuisine, meaning fresh and mostly local ingredients, prepared perfectly.
-Try the duck, quenelles (when they're on the menu), and fish.
-The house-made paté is excellent.
+- La Table des Anges (66 Rue des Martyrs, 75009) - This SoPi favorite serves modern French cuisine, meaning fresh and mostly local ingredients, prepared perfectly.
+Try the duck, quenelles (when they're on the menu), fish, and the excellent house-made paté.

 - Le Valois (66 Rue des Martyrs, 75009) - Best restaurant in the 9th arrondissement to dine on raclette, fondue, and other traditional rustic French dishes such as rabbit paté, beef tartar, onion soup.
 Burgers and steaks are good too.
 Fun place to come with families and friends.

 - Bouillon 47 (47 Rue de Rochechouart) - This popular bistro is another wonderful place to try modern French cuisine featuring the freshest ingredients expertly prepared.

 - Galeries Lafayette and Printemps - Last but certainly not least, both of these Grand Magasins offer numerous dining options - look around and choose what suits you best; you really can't go wrong at either place